vieapps/Components.WebSockets/README.md

 ```

-Or if you don't like these function parameters, just assign event handlers by you code
+Or if you don't like these function parameters, just assign event handlers by your code

 ```csharp
 var wsServer = new WebSocketServer(56789)